FabriBertani/Plugin.Maui.ScreenSecurity/README.md

 |.Net MAUI iOS|iOS 14+|
 |Windows|10.0.17763+|

-## Version 1.2.1
+## Version 1.2.2

 ### What's new?
 - Removed .Net7 support. :warning:
 - Added .Net9 support for all platforms.
 - Code improvements were applied.
 - Fixed an issue where blur protection was not being disabled.
+- Fixed a bug that prevented samples projects from compiling.
+- Fixed package build to properly include Windows platform.

-Click [here](https://github.com/FabriBertani/Plugin.Maui.ScreenSecurity/releases/tag/v1.2.1) to see the full Changelog!
+Click [here](https://github.com/FabriBertani/Plugin.Maui.ScreenSecurity/releases/tag/v1.2.2) to see the full Changelog!

 ## Installation
 `Plugin.Maui.ScreenSecurity` is available via NuGet, grab the latest package and install it on your solution: